-From Tuesday 16 June we are pleased to re-open the Victorian Archives Centre Reading Room to the public.
-To ensure we are continuing to keep everyone safe we have made some temporary changes to our services.
+The Victorian Archives Centre Reading Room is open.
+In line with the Victorian Government’s roadmap to Deliver the National Plan and to ensure we are continuing to keep everyone safe we have made some temporary changes to our services:

 When visiting the Reading Room you will be able to:

-• use your own laptop or tablet with free Wi-Fi available
+• use your own laptop or tablet and access our free Wi-Fi

-• take photographs of records using your mobile phone, tablet or personal digital camera
+• take photographs of records using your own device or the PROV digital cameras and scanners

 • access microfilm, microfiche and other reference material on the shelves

-These arrangements will be reviewed in accordance with any revised guidance from the Victorian Government on advice from the Victorian Chief Health Officer.
+These arrangements will be reviewed in accordance with guidance from the Victorian Government on advice from the Victorian Chief Health Officer.

-• established a limit of 15 visitors in the Reading Room to ensure physical distancing
+• reconfigured the Reading Room to ensure physical distancing

 • installed hand sanitisers throughout the building for staff and visitors

-• increased our cleaning requirements including regular cleaning of doors and handles plus thorough cleaning of the Reading Room between morning and afternoon sessions
+• increased our cleaning requirements including regular cleaning of doors and handles, plus thorough cleaning of the Reading Room at the end of each day

-• implemented new systems and processes to avoid touching objects and to ensure a safe distance, where possible
+• implemented new systems and processes to limit the need to touch objects and to ensure a safe distance, where possible

 • replaced some IT equipment with equipment that can be cleaned thoroughly between uses